-Curfews definitely become a tad more lenient as each college year passes, but basically, I can’t sleep well when I know they are into the very late hours.
-I ask that they are respectful of the fact that we (as opposed to they) do have to get up before noon the next day.
-I’ve got plenty of eye rolls over the years with the mere mention of a curfew, but I never worried about winning a popularity contest.
-As parents, we have to remember that our kids have been on their own for several months, if not more if they started over the summer.
+Curfews become a tad more lenient as each college year passes, but basically, I can’t sleep well when I know they are into the very late hours.
+And there is the whole question of how comfortable you are with them going out and meeting up with friends.
+Are they meeting up in someone’s backyard or hitting up some of the more popular restaurants?
+My ask is that they are respectful of the fact that we (as opposed to them) are older and don’t really want to get COVID 19.
+Plus there is the whole issue of their grandmother and keeping her safe.
+As parents, we have to remember that our kids have been on their own for several months.
 They now answer only to themselves.
 They are learning valuable lessons.
 They probably enjoy being able to sleep all day or stay up into the early mornings talking with friends or going out at 11 pm after they finish studying and eating whenever and whatever they like.

-Everyone has their own method so unless you have a house full of guests coming, maybe just close their door.
+Everyone has their own method so maybe just close their door.
 My kids, like most, are thirsting for home-cooked meals and, since I love to cook, I actually enjoyed being able to prepare their favorite meals; I even had them go to the grocery store for me while I was working to pick up the ingredients I needed.
 Expect a lot more laundry.
 I must admit the first time each of my kids came home from school for Thanksgiving; I was so excited to have them home I actually did their laundry.
 Yes, that lasted one visit!
 I now keep them company while they do their own laundry, sometimes helping them fold it.
 Fine; I will do anything to spend a little extra time with them.
-Let them know ahead of time of any holiday commitments that are already scheduled whether this is Hanukkah, Christmas Eve and Christmas Day.
-In between, let them have time to spend with their friends.
+Let them know ahead of time of any holiday commitments that are already scheduled whether this is Hanukkah, Christmas Eve, and Christmas Day.
+In between, let them have time to spend with their friends but make sure they are doing it safely.
 Allow them to adjust like you are and appreciate the time you do get to spend together.
 It is a whole new way of life for our students and for us too.